-7. No development, other than to foundations level, shall take place until details of all external facing materials have been submitted to and approved in writing by the local planning authority.
+6. No development, other than to foundations level, shall take place until details of all external facing materials, boundary treatments and the locations of the bat and bird boxes have been submitted to and approved in writing by the local planning authority.
 The development shall proceed only in accordance with the approved details.